 In what was a surprising move, British Aerospace then acquired The Rover Group after the troubled car maker was privatised by the government and split away from its British Leyland roots.
 Within 3 years however, British Aerospace faced troubled times with difficult ventures into telecommunications (Hutchinson Telecommunications – Orange Plc) and naval systems (SEMA).
 One of the major casualties was the former Vickers Factory at Brooklands, Weybridge, ending aircraft activities after over 80 years of aviation activity.

 A major restructuring of the Board and a rationalisation of many of the historic manufacturing sites followed including the sell-off of non-core business interests such as Rover (to BMW in 1994) and its portfolio of property management and development companies.

-The company continued to invest in not only new technologies but also its existing range of products and services such as the Harrier, Hawk military jets and 146 civil airliners.
+The company continued to invest, not only new technologies but also in its existing range of products and services such as the BAe Harrier, BAe Hawk military jets and its range of 146 civil airliners.